 Many logbook loan providers do not perform a credit check or are willing to overlook bad credit.
 That is as long as you meet their eligibility criteria, are over 18 and can afford the loan repayments.

-This type of lending is less risky for the loan provider.
-As, if you do not keep up with your repayments they can sell your vehicle to recoup their money.
+This type of lending is less risky for loan providers.
+For example, if you do not keep up with your repayments they can sell your vehicle to recoup their money.

-It is, however, risky for you as you could lose your vehicle and would usually be expected to cover the cost of repossession.
+Yet, it is risky for you as you could lose your vehicle.
+You would also need to cover the cost of repossession.

 The benefits of a logbook loan for bad credit

-· Borrowers with bad credit are frequently accepted
+- Borrowers with bad credit are accepted more often

 The negatives of a logbook loan for bad credit

-· If you already have bad credit then taking on more credit could harm your finances even further
+- If you already have poor credit then taking on more credit could harm your finances further

 Where to find logbook loans for bad credit

-Logbook loans for bad credit are available on the high street through stores such as cash converters and online.
+Logbook loans for bad credit are available on the high street.
+They are also found through stores such as cash converters and online.

-There are dedicated lenders that specialise in logbook loans.
+Some lenders specialise in logbook loans.
 Along with money lenders that offer logbook loans, and with other short-term loans.

 Do your research first

 When selecting your loan provider, you should do your research first.
-We have written in detail about what to be aware of when signing up for a logbook book loan here, but to summarise:
+We have written in detail about what to be aware of when signing up for a logbook book loan here.

-• Read online reviews from people who have taken out logbook loans with the provider and be wary if there are many bad reviews.
+- Read online reviews of the provider and be wary if there are many bad reviews.

-• Inquire about charges for contacting you.
-Many loan providers add on more fees for phoning you and sending letters when you are behind with repayments.
+- Inquire about charges for contacting you.
+Many providers charge for phoning you.
+Also, for sending letters when you are behind with repayments.

-• Ensure that the loan provider is FCA regulated.
+- Ensure that the lender is FCA regulated.

-If you have bad credit or are struggling to manage your debt then some free and impartial advice is available.
+If you have bad credit or are struggling to manage debt, some free and impartial advice is available.
 Contact the Citizens Advice and the Money Advice Service for help.